texadactyl/Cloaking.py/README.md

 OVERVIEW

-This project constitutes a "File Cloaking Utility" that provides password-based security of a single file or a single file system archive file (E.g. .tar.gz).
+This project constitutes a file cloaking utility that provides password-based security of a single file or a single file system archive file (E.g. .tar.gz).
 The utility is probably most useful in the following situations:

 * Storing backups of sensitive information on the Internet
 * Transporting sensitive information electronically (E.g. email) or manually (E.g. using a flash drive)